AbigailMcP/each_with_index/README.md

 bacterium is my number 4 homie
 ```

-- This is useful for counting like a bona fide human rather than a programmer
+- This is useful for counting like a human rather than a programmer

-(Note that this doesn't change the index of each element, it merely adds 1 to the index)
+(Note that this doesn't actually alter the index of elements)

-###Using with_index
+- `with_index` is a chainable method which allows wider usage with different enumerators

 ```
 pets.map.with_index(1).to_a